johnston9/shot-caller/README.md

 - Create and view all the Scenes on the Scenes page.
 For the TV version also contains Series and Episodes.<br>

 ### Scene Page
-- On click on each Scene that Scene's Scene page opens and contains the below features.
+- On clicking on each Scene that Scene's Scene page opens and contains the below features.

 #### Scenes Breakdown
 - Create and view Scene information including Character and Background needed.